kdave/btrfs-progs/README.md

     rejected just because of it's missing, the _Author:_ tag will be added as a substitute in order to allow contributions without much bothering with formalities

+### Pull requests

+The pull requests on Github may be used for code or documentation contributions.
+There are basic build checks enabled in the Github actions CI (first time contributors' pull requests may need an approval).
+The status can be checked at the [workflow page](https://github.com/kdave/btrfs-progs/actions/workflows/pull-request.yml).

+* open a PR against branches *devel* or *master*
+* push update to the same branch if you need to
+* close the PR in case it's wrong, a mistake or needs rework
+* if you're sure the changes don't need a CI build verification, please add `[skip ci]` to the changelog

 Source code coding style and preferences follow the [kernel coding style](https://www.kernel.org/doc/html/latest/process/coding-style.html).